AnakinSkywalker0/Combat-Adaptation-Transformer/README.md

 ## Vision

 CAT aims to make boss fights non-scripted and replay-resistant by enabling opponents to learn and adapt during combat, not between patches.

+It’s named Echo in technical files because that is the original Unreal project/module identifier (Echo.uproject, Source/Echo, Echo.Build.cs) created at project initialization, and Unreal requires those core names to stay consistent for builds and generated project structure.